jbcodeforce/aws-studies/docs/infra/index.md

 * 3389: Remote desktop protocol

 ## Networking

+All regions are interconnected via private AWS fiber links.
+This drives better availability, higher performance, lower jitter and reduced costs.
+Each region has redundant path to transit centers, which connect to private links to other AWS regions, and to AWS Direct Connect customers' data centers, internet via peering and paid transit.
+The connections be AZs is a metro area over DWDM (Dense wavelength division multiplexing) links.
+82k fibers in a region. single digit milisecond latency.
+25Tbps peak inter AZs traffic.

 IPv4 allows 3.7 billions of different addresses.
 Private IP @ is for private network connections.
 Internet gateway has public and private connections.
 Public IP can be geo-located.
 When connected to an EC2 the prompt lists the private IP (`ec2-user@ip-172-31-18-48`).
 Private IP stays stable on instance restart, while public may change.